Rumex scutatus

 Rumex scutatus (syn.
 Rumex alpestris) is a plant in the buckwheat family, used as a culinary herb.
 Its common names include French sorrel, buckler sorrel, shield-leaf sorrel, and sometimes the culinary name "green-sauce".

 As a culinary herb, it is used in salads, soups, and sauces (especially for fish).
 French sorrel tastes tart from its oxalic acid content, with a hint of lemon.
 Later in the season, it can be bitter.

 French sorrel is hardy in most regions, tolerating frost, full sun and short dry spells.
 It grows quickly to a clump up to 1 m in diameter, with long leaves up to 10 cm wide.
-It is sometimes preferred for culinary uses to Rumex acetosa, garden sorrel.
+It is sometimes preferred for culinary uses to Rumex acetosa, common sorrel.